LuisBarbosa02/Anomaly-Detection/README.md

 python -m model.train_model
 ```

-Inside MLFlow, add the alias "champion" to the main model version.
+Inside MLflow, add the alias "champion" to the main model version.

 To run the simulated sensor data on the main model, close the current MLFlow server and serve the registered model locally by running the following command inside the *Anomaly-Detection* folder:
 ```bash